bazmatic/gravity-sdk/deploy_utils/readme.md

 For further assistance, please check the log files or contact technical support.

-### Where can you find the logs
+### Log Locations

-The log consists of two parts: `consensus_log` and `execution_logs`.
-The former one includes all the logs from aptos component.
-While the reth details are in the latter one.
+The logs consist of two parts: `consensus_log` and `execution_logs`.
+The former includes all logs from the Aptos component, while the latter contains Reth details.
-You can set the aptos log by modifying the `log_file_path` in the corresponding `validator.yaml` file of the node.
+You can set the Aptos log by modifying the `log_file_path` in the corresponding node's `validator.yaml` file.
-As for the execution_logs, you can set it by passing the log file config in the cli just using `--log.file.directory ${you_directory}`.
+For execution_logs, you can set the log file configuration by using the `--log.file.directory ${your_directory}` parameter in the command line.